-I bought a new Liberty Pumps Model LE71A2 3/4 HP sewage on eBay.com for just $299.00 – compare this price to $975.00 for the same item at Grainger.
+I bought a new Liberty Pumps Model LE71A2 3/4 HP sewage on eBay.com.
 I could have gotten by with 1/2 HP pump but chose the 3/4 HP model for added reliability because I don’t want to open the sewage basin and pull the pump – that would be dirty job.
 Consult the Liberty Pump Engineering Specifications to size a pump for your particular needs.

 In the following photo the pump is shown with the gray mechanical float switch and white 2-inch threaded PVC pipe adapter on the discharge outlet.
 As the water level rises, the metal ball in the float switch rolls and closes the on/off switch contact to turn on the pump.

 The water level should never rise more than half-way up the side of pump housing before the pump activates to empty the sewage basin.
 This pump is rated at 60 gallons per minute at 20 feet of head for my situation.
 “Head” is the vertical number of feet, including friction losses for plumbing elbows, that the pump must lift the sewage.
 Given that I only have a shower that uses ~7 gallons per minute, 1.6 gallon per flush toilet and a normal size sink faucet it will be impossible for the inflow volume to exceed more than 10 to 15 gallons per minute worst case.

 The intake opening is shown here on the bottom of the pump.
 A cast iron impeller rotates at 1725 RPM inside the housing.
 It runs vibration free but does make a noticeable “Rrrrrrr” noise when it pumps out the sewage basin.
 The pump empties the basin in 3 seconds or so.